 If you'd like to do this with the Broadcaster app, check out this article: Stream to Social Media Platforms with the Broadcaster App

-Note: If you already logged into the Dashboard with your Facebook account, skip to step 4 to see how to schedule a broadcast to go to Facebook Live.
+Note: If the Facebook account is already integrated, skip to step 4 on how to schedule a broadcast for sending to Facebook Live.

 Click Settings in the bottom-left corner of the Dashboard, then click Add Integration and click Link Facebook Account.

 Next, enter your Facebook credentials to log in securely through Facebook.

 When asked Who can see BoxCast's posts on your Timeline?, be sure to select Public.
 This gives BoxCast permission to post the live stream on your Facebook Timeline or the timeline of any pages you manage.